aspose-total/Aspose.Total-Products/total/en/cpp/conversion/odt-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert ODT to XLTM or Online App" h2="Export ODT to XLTM via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+ODT (OpenDocument Text) is an open standard for word processing documents.
+It is used for creating, editing and exchanging text documents among different applications.
+XLTM (Excel Macro-Enabled Template) is a Microsoft Excel template file format that enables users to save a workbook as a template file.
+It is used to store worksheets, macros, and other settings that can be used as a template for creating new Excel documents.
+Therefore, it is necessary to convert ODT to XLTM in order to use the data in Excel.

+<h2>How Aspose.Total helps for odt to xltm conversion</h2>

- You can include ODT to XLTM conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export ODT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive package of APIs that enables developers to create, manipulate and convert documents, images, and other file formats.
+It includes Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert ODT to XLTM.
+Aspose.Words for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It can be used to export ODT to HTML.
+Aspose.Cells for C++ is a powerful spreadsheet manipulation API that can be used to convert HTML to XLTM.
+Both APIs come under Aspose.Total for C++ package, which makes it easier for developers to include ODT to XLTM conversion feature within their C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}